ArtHitParade

 2019 SOLD for £ 10.7M by Sotheby's

-Once out of this ordeal, Schiele feels the need to change air.
+Once out of the Neulengbach ordeal, Egon Schiele feels the need to change air.
 In May he spends a few days in Trieste, a place he loved, in the pleasant atmosphere of the fishing port.

 On February 26, 2019, Sotheby's sold for £ 10.7M from a lower estimate of £ 6M Triestiner Fischerboot, lot 9, oil on canvas certainly painted in his studio in Vienna around the end of 1912.